nargesghv/Agent-Driven-TODO-Executor/README.md

 3. Lets you review and edit tasks
 4. Executes them step by step with full logging

-Think of it as having a smart assistant that not only plans your project but also helps execute it.

 ## Quick Start

 ```bash